• Podcast

 There are many resources available to help us overcome fears that we may have surrounding childbirth.
 When it comes to VBAC, we tend to not only have fears surrounding the birth itself, but all the what ifs and doubts from previous births and people around us.

 As a VBAC parent myself, I understand that using all of these resources is valuable and worthwhile.
-We have found resources that helped not only ourselves, but our doula clients, and many others.
+We have found resources that helped not only ourselves, but also our doula clients, family, friends and community members.

 Professional therapy or counseling